matthias-jaeger-net/img2htmltable/README.md

 ## To do
 - [ ] Research about default padding and margin of a table
-- [ ] Research about default padding and margin of a table
 - [ ] Research about line height 1px
 - [ ] Test with float:left div elements instead?